kuhumcst/korp-setups/korp/README.md

 This command will run a script copying files from `modes/` and `translations/` to the `dist/` folder that is internal to the Korp docker container.
 The `modes/` and `translations/` folders are subfolders of `/opt/corpora/infrastructure/korp/app` in the current CST Korp installation.

-Any other updates to files in `/opt/corpora/infrastructure/korp/setups/clarin/app` will require restarting the Docker container (takes 1-2 minutes):
+Any other updates to files in `/opt/corpora/infrastructure/korp/setups/clarin/app` will require both rebuilding and restarting the Docker container (takes a couple of minutes):

 ```bash
 docker-compose --env-file ../../.env up -d --build